Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

 * Content
     * Google fonts - The special fonts used for the project were sourced from Google fonts.
     * Font Awesome - The icons used in the project were sourced from Font Awesome
-    * W3Schools - Used the resources as a guideline for various functionality.
-I used parts of the code supplied in the tutorials as a guideline and adjusted it where necessary for the dropdown menu styling and functionality.
-The flexbox tutorial to style the summary section on the home page and the content of the Reuse, Reduce and Recycle pages.
-I also used the responsiveness tutorial to adjust the flexbox sections for smaller resolutions.
-Finally I code in thr forms tutorial to style my question form and adjusted it to fit what I required the form to show.
-I also used the responsive code for the form to function.
+    * W3Schools - Used the resources as a guideline for various functionality and styling.

 * Media
-    * The images I used in the site were downloaded from Shutterstock using the verified licences.
+    * The background image I used in the site was downloaded from Shutterstock using the verified licences.
-    * Videos were linked directly from the respective youtube pages.